stevenbenner/jquery-xhr-upload-queue/README.md

 * **removeFromQueue()** Removes the file from the upload queue.

 ### FileError Enumeration
 The FileError enum is attached to a FileUpload's error property when that file is not accepted into the queue.
 You can use this enumeration to check what caused the file to be rejected.
-It is public and available at `$.fn.xhrUpload.FileError`.
+It is public and available at `$.fn.xhrUploadQueue.FileError`.
 It has the following values `QUEUE_FULL`, `FILE_TOO_LARGE`, `UNACCEPTED_MIME_TYPE`, and `ZERO_BYTE_FILE`.

 ## Browser Support
 Full support for this plugin requires a browser that supports both FileAPI and XMLHttpRequest Level 2.
 Currently the browsers that meet the requirements for full support are Firefox, Chrome, Safari, Opera, Opera Mobile and Android Browser.
 Current versions of Internet Explorer, iOS Safari, and Opera Mini do not support the needed features.
 The next major version of Internet Explorer will support these features.